-Pet Keen is reader-supported.
+Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 divider-dog paw

-Is Raw Feeding Good For Dogs?
+Is Raw Feeding Good for Dogs?

 Experts are divided on this.
-Some, like Doug Kneuvan, DVM, claim that raw diets are better for dogs than processed foods because they’re closer to a dog’s natural diet.
+Some, like Doug Kneuvan, DVM, claim that raw diets are better for dogs than processed foods because they’re closer to a dog’s natural diet1.
 Supporters have also claimed that their dogs have been more active and energetic and have had shinier coats since eating a raw diet.

 Can I Feed My Dog Raw Food?